simvue-io/docs/docs/tutorial_moose/introduction.md

 ## Option 1: Setup using Docker container
 When running inside the provided docker container, each step in the tutorial has a corresponding file stored in the container.
 To run these, look out for boxes in each step which look like this:
-!!! docker "Run on Docker Container"
+!!! docker "Run in Docker Container"
     The commands to run on the docker container will be inside boxes like this.

 ### Install Docker